-Class meetings for AF 305 will be held in a combination of arrangements: there will be two all-day retreats - one on Saturday, January 9 to begin the semester and one on Saturday, April 2, to end the course (complete with group presentations and a potluck meal together) - and on nine Friday mornings between those two retreats.
+Class meetings for AF 305 will be held in a combination of arrangements: there will be two all-day retreats - one on Saturday, January 9 to begin the semester and one on Friday, April 1, to end the course (complete with group presentations and a potluck meal together) - and on nine Friday mornings between those two all-day retreats.
 One-on-one mentoring and some group meetings will also be included.
 Classes will meet in various downtown Kitchener locations (the exact location(s) to be announced), so that students get to experience the variety of spaces available in the community.

 Edmund Pries was born into a refugee family.
 His parents were born in Ukraine/USSR, Edmund was born in Paraguay, and all six of his younger siblings were born in Winnipeg, Manitoba.
 Being born into a globalized family environment helped him understand that education and knowledge (both classroom-learned and experientially acquired) are among the most transportable “assets” available to people and provide an opportunity to enter into global discourse wherever one settles.
 They also help a person to become a true global citizen.